Project-Sloth/ps-dispatch/README.md

   - Make sure that you're using the correct job type as leo and make sure your [qb-core](https://github.com/qbcore-framework/qb-core) is fully updated to the latest version.
   - On shared/config.lua make set Config.Debug = true to test calls as police officer.(ONLY to be used as testing, make sure to disable on live production)

+* How to change colors of the calls?
+  - Priority 1 is red and priority 2 is normal on the config.

 # Credits
 * [OK1ez](https://github.com/OK1ez)